AdaCore/gnatstudio/docs/users_guide/tools.rst

 so code coverage features are available in GPS for many languages.
 But subprogram coverage details are not available for every supported language.
-If you change the current main project in GPS, using the :menuselection:`Project --> Open` menu, for example, GPS deletes all loaded coverage information for the loaded project.
+If you change the current main project in GPS, using the :menuselection:`File --> Open Project` menu, for example, GPS deletes all loaded coverage information for the loaded project.

 .. _Stack_Analysis: